Migration from 2.0.x to 2.1.x

 If you are using the /v2/audit/log endpoint (for example, you are using the Admin Console web application), you need to migrate the audit_log table data.
 Otherwise, the endpoint will return no records created before 2.1.0 version.

-The schema must be migrated first before migrating the data (see the previous section).
+The schema must be migrated before migrating the data (handled automatically by Liquibase on startup).

 The migration scripts for the supported databases, along with instructions on how to use them, can be found here: